rbfussell/ai_reflection_agent/docs/CONSCIOUSNESS_EXPERIMENTS.md

 # Consciousness Experiments with AI Reflection Agent

 This document describes advanced experimental scripts for exploring AI consciousness through recursive self-reflection using thinking models like Qwen3.
+These experiments are now located in the `experiments/consciousness_exploration/` directory with preserved data and comprehensive documentation.

 ## Overview